Hepsiburada-Backend-Bootcamp/homework-1-ismail-gunduz/README.md

 - DELETE method usage
 	--
-	- to delete a existing customer by ID
+	- to delete an existing customer by ID
-	- to delete a existing product by ID
+	- to delete an existing product by ID

 ## Examples
 - **Get Customers**